gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 ##### 2.3.1.4.
 Finish (F)

 A finish query’s prompt are the first **5 or more words** of a verse.
 The prompt must be unique across the whole of the material from the translation used.
 The query’s reply are all the following words from the verse.
-The reply must be **at least 2 words long**.
+The reply must be **at least 1 word long**.

 #### 2.3.2.
 Quizzer-Selected Subtypes

 The following are query quizzer-selected subtypes.
-Responding quizzers select 1 or more quizzer-selected subtypes for their given query.
-The responding quizzer may set any quizzer-selected subtypes on a per-query basis by calling their names at any time prior to providing a complete response.
-The responding quizzer may not remove or change any previously set quizzer-selected subtypes.
-Should a quizzer call for a quizzer-selected subtype, the QM ignores any response from the quizzer given prior to the call.
-Unless otherwise altered by the responding quizzer, the QM assumes queries have the synonymous quizzer-selected subtype.
+The responding quizzer may set 1 or more quizzer-selected subtypes on a per-query basis by calling their names at any time prior to providing a complete response.
+Unless otherwise altered by the responding quizzer, the QM assumes queries have the synonymous subtype.

+The responding quizzer may not remove or change any previously selected quizzer-selected subtypes; however, if the quizzer calls for an “open-book” subtype and has not previously called for a “synonymous” or “verbatim” subtype, the QM will accept the “open-book” call and unset any other previously called subtypes.

+Should the responding quizzer call for a valid quizzer-selected subtype, the QM ignores any response from the quizzer given prior to the call.
+The QM ignores calls for invalid quizzer-selected subtypes.

 ##### 2.3.2.1.
 Synonymous (S)